rwxrob/zet/20211021140742/README.md

 # Add an `init` System to Containers

-TL;DR: `docker run -itd --init ...` unless you need it to work with `kubeadm`, in which case you need to install `systemd` to get it to work on any major Linux distro supporting Kubernetes (Ubuntu, Red Hat, SUSE).
+TL;DR: mount `-v /sys/fs/cgroup:/sys/fs/cgroup:ro` so that your `apt install systemd` work.
+You must have `systemd` installed on Ubuntu for `kubeadm` to work which is what all major Linux distro supporting Kubernetes require (Ubuntu, Red Hat, SUSE).

 I'm still relatively new to creating my own images, but I've been fascinated by how most images don't have an `init` system of any kind.